-Tummy tuck surgery may take between 2-5 hours to complete.
+Tummy tuck surgery may take 2-5 hours to complete.
 Abdominoplasty is typically done with a general anesthetic.
 Before surgery, your surgeon marks incision sites on the lower abdomen, where they can be concealed, and areas for liposuction as necessary.

 Your surgeon then makes 2 horizontal abdominal incisions: 1 above the pubic line and 1 at the bikini line.
 The skin is pulled down and inward, and abdominal muscles are repaired and tightened with sutures.
 The overlying skin is redraped and the incision is closed.
 The belly button is also reshaped and possibly relocated.

 The tummy tuck is an extensive procedure, so you should expect a total recovery of up to 3 weeks.
 Immediately after your surgery, gauze and compression garments will be applied and may need to be worn for up to 6 weeks.
-We advise you to begin to move around within 12-18 hours after surgery.
-Any pain can be managed with medication and the sutures will be removed after 1 week.
+We advise you to begin to move around 12-18 hours after surgery.
+Any pain can be managed with medication, and the sutures will be removed after 1 week.
 Follow your surgeon's instructions for recovery and postoperative care.